Opportunity / Intern

 • Flexible, creative thinker who can learn quickly and apply new concepts to solve climate problems.

-• Proactive self-starter, resourceful, detail-oriented, with the abilities to multi-task, learn quickly, stay organized, and work in a fast-paced environment.
+• Proactive self-starter, resourceful, detail-oriented, with the abilities to multi-task, learn quickly, stay organized, and work in a startup environment.

 • Excellent interpersonal and teamwork skills, as well as written and verbal communication skills.